-But with the impending release of Ip Man 4 in the lucrative box-office franchise, action hero Yen, 55, can look back on a career that has taken him to Hollywood and seen him overtaking Chan arguably.
+But with the impending release of Ip Man 4 in the lucrative box-office franchise, action hero Yen, 55, can look back on even arguably overtaking Chan in a career that has also taken him to Hollywood.

 Li is largely absent from show business now.

 Ip Man 4 will be Yen's last outing as the gongfu hero, after three previous ones that started in 2008.The franchise tracks the life of the man who trained Bruce Lee.

 Yen wants to free up time to stretch himself further on screen, with a stint as Mulan's mentor in the upcoming Disney live-action reboot adding another feather to his cap.

 "Never give up," he recently posted about not opting for the tried and tested.

 Indeed, in an interview with Taiwan GQ, he revealed that he never threw in the towel even if he had only HK$100 (S$18) when he was trying to break into the Hong Kong film industry.

 To save money, he ate the food served to the cast and crew during production shoots.